Cognex-ID/phonegap-manateeworks-v3/README.md

 sudo npm update -g cordova ionic
 ```

-Then we create an ionic app (similar to the phonegap process, where we *created* an app, here we *start* one).
+Then we "start" an Ionic app (similar to the PhoneGap process, where we *created* an app, here we *start* one).
-Currently ionic is using v2, and ionic v1 may be completely retired, but for the purpose of clarity we provide these steps to getting an ionic v1 app running.

 ```ssh
 ionic start -a "Manateeworks Barcode Scanner Ionic App" mwbScanner blank -i com.ionic.manateeworks --v1